demisto/content-docs/content-repo/extra-docs/packs/XSOAR-Content-Update-Notifications.md

 2) In the incident creation form, choose the preferred notification method.

-3) In the incident creation form, choose the packs for the playbooks to check (You can specify ‘All’ for all existing packs, or specific pack names.
+3) In the incident creation form, choose the packs for the playbooks to check (You can specify ‘All’ for all existing packs, or specific pack names.)

-4) After the incident's creation, the playbook will be triggered, and you will receive all of the packs’ updates information.
+4) After the incident is created, the playbook is triggered, and you will receive all of the packs’ update information.
-Now, you will be able to choose whether to auto-update the packs, or manually update them.
+You can then decide whether to automatically, or manually, update the packs.

 **You can use the use-case in this pack as a:**
 - **Incident** - Manually create an incident as described above.